WebEngineering-Univaq/WE_Project_Specifications/2018/Progetto_IW_2018_1_PollWeb.md

 ### Ulteriori Informazioni

-Questa specifica è disponibile in formato PDF sulla pagina web del corso di Web Engineering, all'indirizzo http://people.disim.univaq.it/dellapenna.
+Questa specifica è disponibile nel repository del corso di Web Engineering, all'indirizzo https://github.com/WebEngineering-Univaq/WE_Project_Specifications.
 Ulteriori informazioni e chiarimenti sulle specifiche possono essere richiesti direttamente via email all'indirizzo giuseppe.dellapenna@univaq.it.

 Si ricorda che i progetti vanno svolti in *piccoli* gruppi (tre persone è il numero consigliato).
 Eccezioni a questa regola andranno concordate direttamente col docente.

-An English translation of this project specification is also available on the teacher's website (http://people.disim.univaq.it/dellapenna).
-To access it, open the didactic page for this course, select "English version", and go to the projects listing at the page bottom.
+An English translation of this project specification is also available in the course repository (https://github.com/WebEngineering-Univaq/WE_Project_Specifications).
 If the translation is not there, ask the teacher to publish it 😄